-The first designation- status normal- refers to a baseline level of activity, that occurring in the period after a given release and before the ramp-up to the next.
+The first designation- status normal- refers to a baseline level of activity, that occurring in the period immediately after a given release and before the ramp-up to the next.
 Baseline level activity is predominantly software engineering testing.
 The testing is performed with an automated system and is done to ensure accuracy and confidence in parallel results.
-The second status- pre-release- refers to the three to four (3-4) months prior to a scheduled major release, where code testing covers additional architectures, case testing, regression testing with varied input data, and broader testing suites including pre- and post-processors.
+The second status- pre-release- refers to the three (3) months prior to a scheduled major release, where code testing covers additional architectures, performance of case studies, regression testing with varied input data, and broader testing suites including pre- and post-processors.